 Before I was willing to ask for help, air travel was a stressful and tiring effort.
 I would “use up” my legs at the airport, and then arrive at my destination completely fatigued.
 Now that I realize how convenient it can be to ask for help, I’ll never go back.
 I’m taken exactly where I need to be quickly while jumping to the front of long lines and getting an early boarding pass.
 Now that’s a definite perk!

 My travel companions definitely benefit also.
 They are whisked through security and they avoid the difficulty of navigating me along with our carry-ons through a busy airport alone.
 It can give them a little break from their own caregiver fatigue.
-I always have singles ready to tip my helpful porter for their service.
-A few dollars for top-notch assistance is always appreciated.
+To show my appreciation, I always have singles ready to tip my helpful porter for their service.

 Most of all, it helps to remember that airlines are used to dealing with travelers who need assistance, so they are typically willing to accommodate your needs.
 Follow these simple tips to help enjoy your travel and adventures galore.